kevinloch/knsolver/README.md

 - dφ^2 / c^2dt^2 = 0
 ![kn-tr1-q2qp-j0-th90-v1v0v1.png](sample_plots/kn-tr1-q0-j0-th90-v1v0v0.png)
 -----
 Same as above but also with equitorial velocity.
-In this very interesting result the red line *exactly* covers a second blue line.
+In this very interesting result the red line *exactly* covers a blue line.
 With dispersion in r associated with the uncertainty principle, you would get a tiny positive net mass!

 Parameters:
 - dτ^2 / dt^2 = 1